skytruong90/Grocery-Store-Gui/README.md

-# This is My Grocery Store Project.
+# This is My Grocery Store Project
 ### I worked on this myself and the code was build using Java and an IDE called Intellj.
 I used Java Swing to create the GUI.

 ## How to install: